-Chart 2.1 highlights the variations in tax revenue and its key components over recent years, specifically taxes on individual and corporate income, as well as taxes on imported goods income represented the largest share of tax revenues in 2024.
+Chart 2.1 highlights the variations in tax revenue and its key components over recent years, specifically taxes on individual and corporate income, as well as taxes on imported goods

 (including excise tax, sale taxes, and import duties).
 The increase in tax revenue in 2024 was primarily driven by a substantial rise in income tax, which reached \$160 million, up from just \$43 million in 2023.